 What is declawing?

 Declawing is a major orthopedic surgery that involves the amputation of a cat’s third toe bone and the associated claw.
 Generally this procedure is done on the ten toes of the two front feet.
 Declawing requires general anesthesia and proper pain management.
 It also requires an experienced veterinarian as leaving any bone fragments behind can cause chronic, debilitating pain.

 In their later years cats can develop debilitating arthritis in their feet and/or chronic back pain.

 Some cats develop bad behaviors after the procedure, including biting people, avoiding the litter box, and excessive licking or chewing of fur.

 Declawed cats have a difficult time defending themselves and are less likely to climb trees--another defensive tactic.

 What are alternatives to declawing?

-- Provide scratching surfaces such as boards, tall posts, or other enticements throughout the home.
-Especially place them near furniture or other inappropriate scratching surfaces in order to redirect the behavior.
-Scent the scratch surface with catnip—I prefer dried over liquid catnip.
+Provide scratching surfaces such as boards, tall posts, or other enticements throughout the home.
+Try different surfaces, too—cloth, wood, cardboard, carpet—many cats have a preference.
+Especially place the scratching surface near furniture or other inappropriately scratched areas in order to redirect the behavior.
+Scent the scratch surface with catnip—I prefer dried flakes over liquid catnip.
 Too, I’m not a fan of scratch pads infused with catnip as cats will often eat the cardboard.

-The bottom-line is that declawing should be considered only as an absolute last resort when all other strategies are unsuccessful, and only in cases in which a cat’s scratching would necessitate removal from the home.
+The bottom-line is that declawing should be considered only as an absolute last resort when all other strategies are unsuccessful, and only in cases in which a cat’s scratching would necessitate euthanasia.

 At Spring Creek Animal Hospital, we will declaw cats and kittens in some instances, but in all cases we ask the owner to make a careful and thoughtful choice before proceeding with this surgical procedure…because declawing is a “forever” decision.